rhutze-icims/float-fight/README.md

 `python3 main.py --number 401`

 If you are experimenting locally, run a second instance with the same game number.
+It is recommended to be disconnected from any VPN, which may block or redirect this network traffic.

 # TODO: